chappy84/grumpy-phpunit/phpunit-for-grumpy-developers.markdown

     |   `-- BazzTest.php
     `-- FooTest.php

 This is normally the way I organize my tests.
+Like with so many things related to programming, this is a personal preference.

+Some developers prefer to bundle their tests alongside the code (think vendor directories when installing things via Composer).
+Some prefer all their tests to be in one flat directory.

+Either way, it doesn't matter because PHPUnit will search all directories you ask it to looking for files with test cases in them.

-### XML Configuration
+### Test Suites
 In a previous section I talked about creating an XML test suite file.
 You can also specify exactly what tests you want run via XML.
 Let's create a file that mirrors the structure we used above.